-Safety analysis and environmental impact assessment report of Nuclear Plant to be disclosed
+Safety analysis and environmental impact assessment report of Nuclear Plant to be disclosed3 May, 2012

 The Central Information Commission (CIC) has directed to publish the reports relating to safety analysis, site evaluation report and environmental impact assessment report of the Kudankulam Nuclear Power Plant.
 The CIC allowed the Nuclear Power Corporation of India to severe parts of the report which are exempt from disclosure under the provisions of section 8 (1) of the RTI Act after recording the reasons for the same.